-Under the cover of celebrating the hope the resignation had brought to ‘long suffering Zimbabweans’, western journalists and their home governments disguised the true intent for their euphoria.
+Under the cover of celebrating the hope the resignation had brought to ‘long suffering Zimbabweans’, western journalists and their home governments disguised the true intentions of their euphoria.

-In the west, the celebration of Mugabe’s resignation was cosmetic because it is their governments that imposed sanctions on an entire nation, for the actions of one man.
+In the west, the celebration of Mugabe’s resignation was cosmetic because it is their governments that imposed sanctions on an entire nation from the actions of one man.

 Mugabe who was an affront to the West for standing up to their sense of entitlement to pillaging Africa and obsessive control of it- even after independence- had at last stepped down.
-The removal of this threat is what was celebrated in the west under the cloud of suffering Zimbabweans.
+The removal of this threat is what was celebrated in the west under the cover of “suffering Zimbabweans”.

-It is Western governments that caused this long suffering by imposing sanctions on a nation, because of the axe they had to grind its leader.
+It is Western governments that caused this long suffering by imposing sanctions on a nation because of the axe they had to grind with its leader who cut off their privilege.
 Who imposes sanctions on a nation, simply because they have issues with the leader?

-Whilst demonising Mugabe and solely blaming him for the implosion of Zimbabwe’s economy-and this to much convincing to their home governments, public and other cheerleaders-western media white washed the far worse contribution of the sanctions.
+Whilst demonising Mugabe and solely blaming him for the implosion of Zimbabwe’s economy-and this to much buying in from their home governments, public and other cheerleaders-western media white washed the far worse contribution of the sanctions.
 This narrative they have cleverly omitted from their coverage.

 To me, Dr. Gideon Gono, the retired Governor of the Reserve Bank of Zimbabwe from 2003-2013, best reveals the impact caused by the punitive land-sanctions from Western governments and their institutions on Zimbabwe.

 They were imposed on Zimbabwe after white farmers left.
 It was all about the land- that was dubiously acquired in the first place- and the correction of this injustice, resulting in the punishment and scapegoating of Mugabe.